 Now Available for All Businesses

-One reason that larger firms rely on ERP and many smaller firms do not is because historically SMBs could not afford ERP.
+One reason that larger firms rely on ERP and many smaller firms do not is that because historically SMBs could not afford ERP.

 Sure, SMBs wanted the advantages that come with an ERP system, but they couldn’t invest in the implementation, software licensing and hardware that often ran in the millions of dollars.